 Note that while there is officially a minimum spend of 500 pesos ($26), I’ve often found the servers willing to lower or waive that if you ask in advance.

 One of the few drawbacks to the amazing beaches in Tulum is that they can get a bit windy at times.
 But this also makes Tulum the perfect place to try your hand at kitesurfing.

-There are several operators along Tulum’s southbeach that will teach you how to crush those waves.
-It’s a great adventure activity and one of the best things to do in Tulum if you’re looking to get a work out.
-A 1 hour lesson and a 1 hour rental is around $100USD.
+There are several operators along Tulum’s south beach that will teach you how to crush those waves.
+This is one of the most extreme Tulum adventures and one of the best things to do in Tulum if you’re looking to get a workout.

 11. Try Cold Brewed Coffee on Tap

 A cup of joe may not seem worthy of inclusion on a list of the best things to do in Tulum.
 But, as someone who used to work as a barista, let me tell you that Chale’s cold-brewed coffee is no ordinary cup of coffee.

 This local roaster doesn’t have a physical location, but you can find Chale cold brew in coffee shops all around town.
 But for a special treat, be sure to head to Matcha Mama, where you can try it straight from the tap.